Wola massacre: Arrival of Erich von dem Bach

 As part of the plans to deport Warsaw's population, the neo-Gothic St. Stanislaus Bishop Church (commonly referred to at the time as St. Wojciech Church) at 76 Wolska Street was repurposed as an assembly point for Polish civilians awaiting transport to the transit camp in Pruszków.
 According to German records, approximately 90,000 deportees passed through the church between August 6 and 10.
 Conditions in the church were horrific, with extreme overcrowding, a lack of water, food, and medical assistance for the wounded and sick.
 The deportees were forced to relieve themselves inside the church.
 The imprisoned Poles were treated with brutal violence, including beatings, harassment, and theft.
 Young women and girls were abducted from the church and raped.
 In the first weeks of the uprising, at least 400 men were executed near the church after being pulled from the crowd of refugees.
 Some detained men were also used as "human shields" during German tank assaults.
 During the massacre in Wola, three priests serving in the church lost their lives.

-Also on August 5, the Zośka battalion of the Home Army had managed to liberate the Gęsiówka concentration camp and to take control of the strategically important surrounding area of the former Warsaw Ghetto with the aid of two captured Panther tanks belonging to a unit commanded by Wacław Micuta.
-Over the next few days of fighting this area became one of the main communication links between Wola and Warsaw's Old Town district, allowing insurrectionists and civilians to gradually withdraw from Wola ahead of the superior German forces that had been deployed against them.